Food Hygiene Rating Scheme

 How long do I have to appeal?

-If you do not appeal within 14 days of being notified of your rating, your local authority will publish your food hygiene rating on the Food Standards Agency website.
+If you do not appeal within 21 days of being notified of your rating, your local authority will publish your food hygiene rating on the Food Standards Agency website.
+Any enquiries to seek upload of FHRS ratings prior to this period will require FBOs to confirm in writing they agree to waive the right of appeal.
+Early upload is at the discretion of the Local Authority and a fee may be applied as published.

 What happens next and when will I know the result?